How To Ask for Payment in an Email [+3 Professional Email Templates]

 If you don’t receive a response from your customer after sending a couple of emails, it’s time to give them a call.
 Always give your customer the benefit of the doubt and be polite.
 There’s a chance that you have the wrong email address or that your emails are sitting in a spam folder.
 It’s important to keep the lines of communication open.

-If you’re able to reach your customer and they’re unable to pay you, give them the option of a payment plan.
+If you can reach your customers but they’re unable to pay you, give them the option of a payment plan.
 Document the agreed-upon plan and have your customer acknowledge it via email or with a signature.
 Stay on top of the due dates of the payment plan to ensure that your customer is living up to the agreement.

 The Collections Process